TomHarrop/tomharrop.github.io/resume.md

 ----

-> I am a post-doctoral researcher with a background in bioinformatics, genetics and molecular biology and an interest in basic and applied research relating to agriculture.
+> I am a post-doctoral researcher with a background in bioinformatics, genetics and molecular biology and an interest in basic and applied research relating to agriculture and data science.
 I have advanced programming skills in `R`, `Python` and shell scripting.
 I am experienced working in molecular, plant, animal and medical laboratories and installing, maintaining and using computers running Unix, Linux and MacOS.

 ----

 ## Personal information

-Date of birth

-:	25 December 1982

 Nationalities